 Right to restrict processing

-GDPR guidance: "Under the DPA, individuals have a right to 'block' or suppress processing of personal data.
+"Under the DPA (Data Protection Act), individuals have a right to 'block' or suppress processing of personal data.
 The restriction of processing under the GDPR is similar.
 Where processing is restricted, you are permitted to store the personal data but not further process it.
 You can retain just enough information about the individual to ensure that the restriction is respected in future."

 Dialogue users can edit the personal details registered to their user profile by logging in, selecting their username from top right hand menu, and selecting the tab ‘Profile & Settings’.
-This allows them to remove any information they do not want processed.
+This allows them to remove any information they do not want processed themselves.

 Right to data portability